 Because the elimination phase is so limited, most FODMAPers find it easier to make their meals at home.
 I know first hand that getting your home ready to support your new diet can be complicated; so here are some ideas to get you started.

-- Hide your Non-Perishables – Non-perishable foods are a different story.
+- Pack up your non-perishables – Non-perishable foods are a different story.
 These normally outlast the elimination and re-challenge phases.
 I recommend boxing up items like high FODMAP pasta and sauces and placing them out of sight.
 You'll know by the end of the program if you can use them or not.
 In the meantime, if they are out of your kitchen, you won't use them by accident.
 Make sure to get FODMAP friendly alternatives if you pack up something you use regularly.

-- Remove Cheat Foods – If there is a food you can't say no to, get rid of it now.
+- Remove cheat foods – If there is a food you can't say no to, get rid of it now.
 In the elimination phase especially, you need to stick to the program.
 Removing foods we can't resist is part of planning for a successful elimination phase.
-Remember, this isn't a weight loss program, so you can still eat great food.
+Remember, this isn't a weight loss program, so you can still eat whatever you'd like.
 Just make sure you find some FODMAP friendly treats before you begin.
 No ideas?
-Check out my recipe section for some FODMAP friendly inspiration.
+Check out my recipe section for some FODMAP-friendly inspiration.

 Sometimes, preparing for the Low FODMAP Diet calls for a little fortune-telling.
 Here are some of my favourite tips to help set yourself up for success.

-- Know your Schedule – Knowing your schedule is more than remembering where you need to be.
-While you get the hang of the Low FODMAP Diet, you should also think about where you'll be before and after your appointments.
-Plan your meals so you don’t get hungry or stuck with whatever is available while you're out.
-You should also plan some snacks to keep your energy up while you bounce around town.
+- Know your schedule – Knowing your schedule means more than just remembering where you need to be.
+While you get the hang of the low FODMAP diet, you'll need to think about where you'll be throughout the day, so you have low FODMAP snacks and meals available, even if you're bouncing around town.

-- Know Yourself – I love fitness classes.
-I always have the best intentions when it comes to dinner after class, but I know myself.
-The truth is, I've sweat out my willpower.
+- Know yourself – I love fitness classes and I always have the best intentions when it comes to dinner when I get home.
+But after a long workout I've often sweat out my willpower.
 So by the time I get home I'm often on the prowl for anything that will fill me up, low FODMAP or not.
-Because I know this about myself, I can plan ahead.
-Sometimes the plan is letting my husband know it’s his turn to make dinner.
-Sometimes it means making sure there are low FODMAP leftovers sitting in the fridge when I get home.
-The point is that I have a plan in place to keep me on track, even when it doesn’t come naturally.
+Because I know this about myself, I know to pack a low FODMAP snack, call ahead and ask my husband to start dinner, or to make sure there are low FODMAP leftovers sitting in the fridge when I get home.
+The moral of the story is that working with your natural habits will help you stay on track, no willpower required!

 There are a ton of reasons you might need a low FODMAP backup plan in your daily life.
-Sometimes work will run late, a key ingredient will mysteriously disappear, or the recipe you try will be gross.
+Sometimes work will run late, a key ingredient will mysteriously disappear from your pantry, or the recipe you try will be gross.
 Whatever the reason you can't eat what you wanted, you're going to need a backup plan.
-Here are some of the tricks I use to keep my Low FODMAP Diet running smoothly.
+Here are some tricks to keep your low FODMAP diet running smoothly.

-- Pantry Meals – Keeping a meal in your pantry is an easy way to make sure you always have low FODMAP options on hand.
-It can be something simple like a gluten-free pasta and low FODMAP tomato sauce.
-You can also try something more involved like gluten-free pizza mix.
+- Pantry meals – Keeping a meal or two in your pantry is an easy way to make sure you always have low FODMAP options on hand.
+It can be something simple like gluten-free pasta and low FODMAP tomato sauce, or something more involved like a gluten-free pizza mix.
 Whatever you pick, make a schedule to double-check you have all the ingredients and check expiry dates regularly.
 (You can find a list of easy low FODMAP pantry meals here)

-- Freezer Meals – Keeping a few FODMAP friendly meals in your freezer is also a handy idea.
-I have few servings of my spicy pasta sauce as well as the stuffing for my stuffed peppers in my freezer at all times.
-These come in handy when I need something FODMAP friendly but fast.
+- Freezer meals – Keeping a few FODMAP friendly meals in your freezer is also a handy idea.
+I normally have few servings of my low FODMAP salsa chicken and my low FODMAP no bean chilli in my freezer at all times.
+These are the perfect solution when I need something FODMAP friendly and fast.

 - Eating out – Eating out can be tricky when you're just starting the low FODMAP diet because you don't have control over the ingredients used.
 If you have a local haunt or two, try looking up their menu online.
 Go through each item with your Monash app and pick a few dishes that could be modified for you.
 If you're comfortable, you can also call and make an appointment with the manager.
-In my experience, staff are happy to double-check seasonings and sauces to make sure they're safe for you.
-Using this system I've found a ton of recipes at our favourite restaurants that range from healthy to artery clogging.
+In my experience, most staff are happy to double-check seasonings and sauces to make sure they're safe for you.
+Using this system I've found a ton of dishes at our favourite restaurants that range from healthy to artery-clogging.

 While you're getting ready to launch your low FODMAP program: 1) take an afternoon and prepare your pantry, so it isn't full of temptation and rotting produce, 2) review your schedule so you know how to prepare for the day ahead, and 3) remember to plan for the days when everything falls apart.